MaxMotovilov/galette/README.md

 		app = connect()
 			.use( connect.cookieParser( "secret" ) )
 			.use( connect.session( /* connect.session options */ ) )
+			.use( galette({
+				name: /* something other than "session" */
-			.use( galette.creds( /* options */ ) )
+				/* other options */
+			}) )
 			.use( /* Your application */ );

 Installs credential backup middleware into the middleware stack.
 It does not replace `connect.sesssion()` and does not work with `req.session`.
-Instead, it uses another property of the request object, `req.creds`: your application is expected to populate it as part of the sign-on and can use the information in it  to re-establish the session if `req.session` is not available.
+Instead, it uses another property of the request object: you specify its name using the `"name"` property of the options dictionary.
+Your application is expected to populate it as part of the sign-on and can use the information in it  to re-establish the session if `req.session` is not available.

 ### Single sign-on